Chelxen/chelxen.github.io/_pages/about.md

 # 🔥 News
-- *2025.06*: &nbsp;🎉🎉 My first journal paper was submitted to Arxiv.
+- *2025.06*:  My first journal paper was submitted to Arxiv.

 # 📝 Publications